marketplacer/load-facebook-profile-demo-ios-ac-account-store/README.md

 ## Problem with this approach

 The code uses `ACAccountStore` which is built-in into iOS rather than the Facebook SDK.
 User needs to login to facebook in iOS settings in order for these functions to work.
 Even if user used Facebook app before their Facebook iOS account still remains empty.
-I would suggest using Facebook SDK instead of this code.
+Therefore I would suggest using Facebook SDK instead of this code.

 ## Setup